Robert Trent Jones Golf Trail

 The Robert Trent Jones Golf Trail is a collection of championship caliber golf courses, designed by Robert Trent Jones, Sr., distributed across the state of Alabama, as part of investments by the Retirement Systems of Alabama.
 The Trail started with 378 holes at eight sites throughout the state, but has grown to 468 holes at eleven sites.

+History

 The concept was created and executed by David G. Bronner, CEO of the Retirement Systems of Alabama.
 The mission was to effectively diversify the assets of the state's pension fund and economically help the state of Alabama, the philosophy being that "the stronger the Retirement Systems of Alabama can make Alabama, the stronger the Retirement Systems will be."

+The Trail started with 378 holes at eight sites throughout the state, but has grown to 468 holes at eleven sites.

 LPGA Tour

 Two of the courses currently host events on the LPGA Tour: The Senator course at Capitol Hill near Montgomery, which hosts the Yokohama Tire LPGA Classic, and The Crossings course at Magnolia Grove near Mobile, home to the Airbus LPGA Classic.